What No One Tells You About Brand Deals (The Good, The Bad, and The Ugly)

 1. Consistent Money = Financial Freedom

-The right brand partnerships can take you from “hustling for content” to making full-time influencer money.
+The right brand partnerships can take you from “hustling for content” to making full-time income.
 When brands pay good and on time, you can stack your coins, reinvest in your business, and even take that dream vacation (that isn’t “sponsored”).

 Negotiate your rate!
 Brands often have way bigger budgets than they let on.
 Don’t be afraid to counter-offer or ask for more.